maxmind/GeoIP2-php/index.md

 The only piece of data which is always returned is the `ipAddress` attribute in the `GeoIp2\Record\Traits` record.

-Every record class attribute has a corresponding predicate method so you can check to see if the attribute is set.

 ## Integration with GeoNames ##